 I am Nikolay Piriankov, the Founder and CEO of Taylor & Hart.
 We are an award-winning, disruptive e-tailer of custom-designed, ethical engagement rings, wedding rings, and fine jewellery, that capture your story.
 Our online platform, processes, and brand democratises bespoke jewellery, allowing us to offer this service at scale.
 Taylor & Hart's vision is to reconnect customers with the original purpose of jewellery - a personalised product that tells a unique story.

 Recently we closed a seed round of £1M.
 The London based Garage Soho, an early stage investor and brand builder also supported us in the last round.

 Stacey Bowers (from North Little Rock, Arkansas, USA) started Bang-Up Betty almost 10 years ago.

 My name is Stacey, and I grew my handmade jewelry hobby into a business.
 Bang-Up Betty is subversive and sweet hand-stamped jewelry and funny, feminist gift items and apparel.

 Bang-Up Betty started as a coffee table hobby and has grown into a business that can support me.
 Its average revenue is about $6,000 per month.
 Oh, and its named after my cat.
 His name is Betty and he has his own Instagram account (@bettyisaboy).

-Arnaud de Montille (from ) started Merci Maman almost 15 years ago.
+Arnaud de Montille (from ) started Merci Maman over 15 years ago.